rahuman23/SG-Nutanix-ERA-Lab-Guide/index.rst

 Nutanix Singapore Bootcamp lab guide
 --------------------------

-Welcome to Nutanix Singapore Bootcamp basic 101
+Welcome to Nutanix Singapore Bootcamp ERA 101

 Labs are designed to be completed by each individual, not in groups.